ches/plex-vimcasts/README.rst

 To Do
 =====

-- Proper plugin artwork, instead of stealing Railscasts'
+- More reliable method of finding episode thumbnails

 License
 =======